See the free webinar on ROIC by our CEO.

 That’s the question we get when we argue that return on invested capital (ROIC) does a better job of explaining changes in shareholder value than any other metric.
 Why do investors, executives, and the financial media focus on reported earnings and other metrics such as EBITDA that ignore the balance sheet?
 Why aren’t executives around the world adopting ROIC in order to boost returns?

 Anyone asking those questions should read the 1996 CFO Magazine article “Metric Wars.”
 Back in the mid-90’s, ROIC-based models such as Economic Value Added (EVA) and Cash Flow Return On Investment (CFROI) were all the rage, with corporate giants such as Coca-Cola (KO), AT&T (T), and Procter & Gamble (PG) linking them to executive compensation and highlighting them in communications with shareholders.

 Fierce competition ensued, as a variety of consultants developed and marketed their own shareholder value models, all, at their core, based around the idea that companies need to earn a return on capital above their cost of capital.

 That revolution was short-lived.
 Coca-Cola and AT&T stopped regularly highlighting EVA in filings after 1998.
 Some of the consulting companies mentioned in the CFO piece no longer exist, such as Finegan & Gressle, while others like The Boston Consulting Group no longer highlight the same metrics.

 It would be easy to assume that ROIC-based models had their chance in the marketplace and failed because they weren’t good enough, but that would be wrong.
-The story of the “Metric Wars” shows that it was the marketing strategy, not the underlying model, which was flawed.
+The story of the “Metric Wars” shows the cause of the failure was the inability to scale these offerings, not the underlying models or metrics.

 The Consultant’s Concoction